BogdanRosca/bogdan-rosca/api-test-automation/README.md

 3. Run docker compose command `docker-compose up --build`

+### Running using Github Actions
+Used machine Macbook Pro M1 - Sequoia 15.5

+As I enjoyed a lot this task, I went the extra mile and added also a CI workflow for the API tests.
+It basically clones the API service, starts it, and runs the tests against it.
+The workflow is configured to run automatically against PRs (when they are opened or on each new commit) and will post a message with the summary and a link to download the html report.
+Workflow has a dispatch trigger, meaning it can be also launched manually but will skip the PR update stes.

+**Test execution steps:**
+1. Make sure the API service is stoped (otherwise it will block port 8080)
+2. Make sure you are in `/api-test-automation/` folder
+3. Run docker compose command `docker-compose up --build`

 ## Test report
 With every test execution a test report is generated in form of an `html` file at `api-test-automation/reports`.
 It contains information about environment, the executed summary and duration.